TransatAR-Dev-Team/TranslatAR/README.md

 5. Go to <http://localhost:5173> (Web Portal) and <http://localhost:8000/docs> (Backend Auto Documentation) to verify the containers are running.

-6. If this is your first time setting up the project, download the LLM model for the summarization service.
+6. If this is your first time setting up the project, download the LLM model for the Summarization Service.
 You only need to do this once.

     ```sh
     docker exec -it ollama ollama pull phi3:mini